aws-deadline/deadline-cloud-for-nuke/test/squish/SQUISH_README.md

 In the case changes are made to the Nuke script, such as adding color correction nodes, applying visual effects, or modifying render settings, the output images will likely differ from the reference images.
 When these changes are intentional, you should update the reference images to reflect the new expected output.

 ## Adding Tests
-New tests should be added to ```test/squish/suite_nuke_submitter/```.
+New Squish GUI tests should be added to ```test/squish/suite_nuke_submitter/```.
+To add E2E tests that call these squish gui tests, add them to the ```run_squish_test.py``` file.
 The test suite provides helper functions for common operations.
 Place test assets in nuke-assets/ and use Git LFS for large media files.

 ## A Final Word on Testing
 The Deadline Cloud for Nuke test suite combines Squish UI automation with AWS infrastructure testing.
 Before submitting changes: